jeffpar/basicdos/software/pcx86/bdsrc/README.md

     dosapi.inc
     version.inc

-A low-level source file may need to include only `8086.inc`, while a high-level source file may need files higher on the list (eg, `dos.inc`).
+A low-level source file may need to include only `macros.inc` and `8086.inc`, while a high-level source file may need to include more.

-Since MASM started running out of symbol space when building some of the components, I moved "public" portions of `dos.inc` and `dev.inc` into `dosapi.inc` and `devapi.inc`, respectively.
-Use only the latter whenever possible.
+When MASM ran out of symbol space building some of the components, I started separating *private* definitions from *public* ones (eg, `dos.inc` and `dosapi.inc`).

+The line between public and private is not formal; for example, EXEHDR is arguably a public structure, but since it's not required by any DOS API, it's defined in `dos.inc` rather than `dosapi.inc`.

 The [TEST](test/) directory contains an assortment of test programs, some of which assemble into `.COM` and `.EXE` files, while others are ready-to-run